-Assessment Evidence Observations All observed risks have been identified by the business.
-Mechanisms available for workers to communicate risks (electronic/paper risk reporting).
-Different risk identification methodologies observed in use (pre-start risk identification, environmental monitoring, reporting etc).
-Evidence that risk identification has been applied to contractors/suppliers observed (job safety analysis in use where contractors working, permit systems in use etc).
-Recent changes in the workplace observed (new equipment/materials/processes) to test risk identification as part of change management.
-Interviews with workers Workers are able to explain the health risks and safety risks they are both exposed to and create in their tasks and locations.
-Workers understand the interaction between their work and the work of others either within their business or external to their business (contractors, others on site) and can explain how risks are identified in work where others are involved or nearby.
-Workers are able to explain the range of hazards that may lead to a particular risk event, and also the how they identify risks that may be a consequence of controls that they implement.
-Workers say they generally report hazards and incidents.
-Workers are able to explain how they identify emergencies and risks with non-routine activity.
+- All observed risks have been identified by the business. - Mechanisms available for workers to communicate risks (electronic/paper/verbal risk reporting). - Different risk identification methodologies observed in use (eg, pre-start/drive checks for vehicles, pre-use checks for machinery, daily tailgates, environment checks for potential risks such as weather, breakdowns, absences, changed conditions dynamic risk assessment, verbal reporting etc). - Evidence that risk identification has been applied to contractors/suppliers observed (job safety analysis in use where contractors working, permit systems in use etc). - Recent changes in the workplace observed (new equipment/materials/processes) to test risk identification as part of change management.

+- Workers are able to explain the health risks and safety risks they are both exposed to and create in their tasks and locations. - Workers understand the interaction between their work and the work of others either within their business or external to their business (contractors, others on site) and can explain how risks are identified in work where others are involved or nearby. - Workers are able to explain the range of hazards that may lead to a particular risk event, and also the how they identify risks that may be a consequence of controls that they implement. - Workers say they generally report hazards and incidents. - Workers are able to explain how they identify emergencies and risks with non-routine activity.
+For example, PTW are issued for non-routine high-risk tasks such as confined space entries.

 The business uses a variety of methods for identifying risks at the operational and strategic levels.
 A business at this level may seek external validation of its risk identification methods.
 Suppliers, contractors and other parties are involved in risk identification with the business.
 There is an understanding of how to identify risks arising from change and non-routine activity.
+For instance, a robust Lock Out Tag Out (LOTO) regime is enacted when maintenance is being conducted on plant and vehicles.

 The business identifies the risks that are created through the implementation of risk controls for other risks.
 The business identifies the risks its activities have on other parties including contractors, the public and suppliers.
+This may include dust suppression or clean up rosters for material in the yard being blown across other sites.

 The business communicates, collaborates and coordinates with other parties including contractors, the public and suppliers to identify risks.
 The business actively seeks to identify risks before changes occur.
 The business has identified the risks that may lead to emergency situations, and fully understands risk in terms of chronic, acute and catastrophic.